Finite 2-group gauge theory and its 3+1D lattice realization: Introduction

 The 2+1D quantum double model for a finite group $G$ is an exactly solvable model proposed by Kitaev \cite{Kit03}.
 It is the Hamiltonian version of the 2+1D $G$ gauge theory \cite{DW90}.
 Kitaev also showed \cite{Kit03} that the local operators in the quantum double model is isomorphic to the quantum double algebra $D(G)$, and the category of particle-like topological defects is equivalent to the representation category $\rep(D(G))$, which is also the Drinfeld center \cite{Maj91,JS91} of $\rep(G)$.

 It is natural to study the higher-dimensional quantum double model.
 This generalization should also be a 3+1D exactly solvable model, and it should be the Hamiltonian version of the 3+1D gauge theory with the gauge group $G$ replaced by a 2-group, which is a natural categorification of group.
-Roughly speaking, as a group is a set equipped with a group structure, a 2-group is a category equipped with a group structure.
+Just as a group is a set equipped with a group structure, a 2-group is a category equipped with a group structure.
 So it consists of two levels of ordinary groups: one level for objects, and the other one for morphisms.

 There are some different models of 2-group: weak 2-group, strict 2-group and crossed module.
 A weak 2-group is a monoidal (or tensor) category satisfying some invertibility conditions (see Section \ref{sec_2-group} for more details).
 A strict 2-group is similar to a weak 2-group, but the invertibility conditions hold in a more strict way.
-A crossed module is a re-formulation of a strict 2-group, but it even does not look like a category: it consists of two ordinary groups and some morphisms between them.
-These three models are equivalent.
+A crossed module is essentially the same as a strict 2-group, but it even does not look like a category: it consists of two ordinary groups and some morphisms between them.
+These three models are equivalent, in the sense that they constitute the equivalent 2-categories (see \cite{BL04} for example).

 There are some works on 3+1D lattice models realizing 2-group gauge theory in the language of crossed modules.
-For example, see \cite{BCKMM17,BCKMM19,DT18,DT19,BD20,Del22a}.
+For example, see \cite{BCKMM17,BCKMM19,DT18,DT19,BD20,Del22a,HS23,HS23a,HS24}.
 They should be the Hamiltonian version of Yetter's TQFT \cite{Yet93}.
 However, most of these works did not discuss the topological defects.
 In \cite{DT19}, the authors showed that the loop-like topological defects are irreducible modules over the generalized tube algebra, but did not consider the 2-category of these topological defects.
 In \cite{Del22a}, the author studied a 3+1D lattice model with a specific gauge 2-group $\CG$ and the 2-category of topological defects on a 2+1D boundary, and showed that it is equivalent to the fusion 2-category $2\rep(\CG)$ of 2-representations of the gauge 2-group.
-However, the topological defects in the 3+1D bulk is still not known.
+In \cite{HS23,HS23a,HS24}, the authors found many topological defects in the lattice model, but did not discuss the global categorical structure of topological defects.